juspay/omnix/README.md

 # omnix

 > [!NOTE]
 > 🚧 omnix is in active development.
-It aims to be a supplement to the [Nix](https://nixos.asia/en/nix) interface to facilitate ease & adoption.
+It aims to supplement the [Nix](https://nixos.asia/en/nix) CLI to facilitate ease & adoption.

 ## Getting Started